Roads, Hills, and History

 The routes offer beautiful views of farms set among the rolling hills of the Shenandoah Valley.
 Most of the miles will be on quiet roads with little traffic and rest stops strategically placed.
 As you return through New Hope the course will pass near to the Piedmont Battle Field where Union Gen. David Hunter and Confederate Gen. William E. "Grumble" Jones fought on June 5, 1864.
 It began more than a mile northeast when the 12,000-man-strong Federal army, whose mission was to scour the Shenandoah Valley of Confederates and then destroy the rail center at Charlottesville, encountered Jones's combined force of 6,000 infantry and cavalry.
 The Battle of Piedmont cost the Confederates some 1,600 casualties, and the Federals lost about 875.
 On June 6, the Confederate supply base at Staunton fell to Hunter's army.

-We hope to see you next year at Stable Craft on September 11, 2021 with three road routes and one gravel ride.
+We hope to see you at Stable Craft on September 11, 2021 and enjoy an after ride celebratory beer.

 This is an open course.
 All traffic regulations and laws must be observed.
 Helmets are required and must be worn for the entire length of the tour.
 All riders must ride to the right side of the road at all times.
 Roads will be open to vehicle traffic.
 This is not a race.
 The rides will take place rain or shine.
 No refunds.